 On Thursday, January 6, 2022, the United States Treasury Department released its final rule on the state and local American Rescue Plan (ARP) funds.
 In exciting news, the final rule confirms that creating, expanding, or financially supporting paid sick time, paid family leave, and paid medical leave are permissible uses of these funds.
-The rule makes clear, as A Better Balance requested in our comment, that such expenditures are within the scope of the ARP funds.

 Some potential paid leave related uses for these funds include:

 - State and Local Governments as Model Employers: Creating or expanding paid sick time and paid family and medical leave rights for government employees

 - Vaccine Leave: Establishing or expanding rights to paid vaccine leave for workers who are, or who are caring for a loved one who is, either getting a Covid-19 vaccine or recovering from its side effects

 - Paid Family and Medical Leave Studies and Start-Up Costs: Covering actuarial studies or start-up costs for new paid family and medical leave programs, as in Colorado